guilhermesimoes/guilhermesimoes.github.io/_drafts/bundle-size-reduction.md

     Refer back to step 1: target-specific builds.

-- Eliminate dead-code.
+- <input type="checkbox" /> Eliminate dead-code.
 Your bundler should already be doing this by default.
-  - Wrap optional code in [environment variables].
+  - <input type="checkbox" /> Wrap optional code in [environment variables].
 Examples:

   ```ts
   if (process.env.TEST_RUN) {